andypotatohy/roast/README.md

 `'orient'` -- the desired orientation of the electric field (i.e., the direction of the current flow) at the target locations.
 `'radial-in'` (default) | `'radial-out'` | `'right'` | `'left'` | `'anterior'` | `'posterior'` | `'right-anterior'` | `'right-posterior'` | `'left-anterior'` | `'left-posterior'` | `'optimal'` | orientation vector of your choice
 The `'radial-in'` means the desired direction of the optimized electric field will point radial inwards to the brain center (whose MNI coordinates is [0 0 0]).
 Other orientation keywords are self-explanatory.
 The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [Example 28](#example-28) and [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
 You can also provide the orientation by customized vector, e.g. [1 1 1], see [Example 29](#example-29).
-Note if you provide more than 1 target location, you can specify different orientations at each target, see [Example 31](#example-31).
+If you provide more than 1 target location, you can specify different orientations at each target, by providing a cell string of different keywords or putting customized orientation vectors into an *N-by-3* matrix, where *N* is the number of target locations, see [Example 30](#example-30).
+You can also mix pre-defined orientation keywords with customized orientation vectors, see [Example 31](#example-31).
 But you cannot mix the `'optimal'` orientation with other orientations.

 `'desiredIntensity'` -- the desired electric field intensity at target location (in V/m), only applies to the max-focality algorithms (the keywords with `'wls'` or `'lcmv'`), defaults to 1 V/m.
 If you provide more than 1 target location, you cannot specify different desired intensities at each target.